It\^o calculus and jump diffusions for $G$-L\'evy processes: Definition of the integral

 \section{Definition of the \ito integral}

-By the definition of the $G$-\levy process there is a \levy-\ito-type decomposition on the continuous part (i.e. generalized $G$-Brownian motion) and pure-jump process.
+By the definition of the $G$-\levy process there is a L\'evy-It\^o-type decomposition on the continuous part (i.e. generalized $G$-Brownian motion) and pure-jump process.
 As it is widely known, there is a good definition of the \ito integral w.r.t. $G$-Brownian motion, so we will deal only with the pure-jump part.

 We introduce the following random measure: for any $0\leq t<s$ and $A\in \B(\r0)$

 \begin{rem} Note that this random measure is well-defined q.s. thanks to the finite activity property.
 Moreover, it is really a random measure, i.e. is countably additive.
 This is not true if one would like to compensate it by factor $\GE[X(]t,s],A)]$, as a a function $A\to \GE[X(]t,s],A)]$ is usually not additive, as one can easily check.
 Though it is not such a big obstacle for defining the \ito integral, it shows a big difference to the ordinary Poisson random measures, which can always be compensated (compare \cite{applebaum}).
 Moreover, it shows that for disjoints sets $A_1$ and $A_2$ the random variables $X(]t,s],A_1)$ and $X(]t,s],A_2)$ are NOT independent under $\GE[.]$\footnote{This is not surprising, as there is already a good characterization of the random variables mutually independent of each other under sublinear expectations, see \cite{Hu_indep}.}. \end{rem}